Coloring pubic hair?

 - For those planning a new pubic hair style to boot, shave and/or trim a couple of days after coloring, rather than before.

 If you're really nervous about your possible sloppy handwork, some salons specialize in bikini waxes and dyes and will do it for you.
-And if you and your girlfriend have more questions about a specific hair color product, try contacting the manufacturer — most companies provide a toll free customer service number on their… um… boxes.
+And if you and your girlfriend have more questions about a specific hair color product, try contacting the manufacturer — most companies provide a toll-free customer service number on their… um… boxes.
 Finally, is it possible that your girlfriend might like to get in on the fun and color or shape your pubes as well?
-If you follow the example of the Tiffany Box, perhaps you can experiment with a recreation of Dali's clock melting scene or Chagall's stained-glass windows.
+Perhaps you can experiment with a recreation of Dali's clock melting scene or Chagall's stained-glass windows.

 Be safe and have fun!